What is Travel Burnout and How to Overcome It? Essential Tips for Full-Time Travelers

 Travel burnout can sneak up on even the most seasoned travelers, and the reasons behind it are often more complex than just feeling tired from a long day of sightseeing.
 One major culprit is overplanning - the desire to squeeze in as many destinations and activities as possible can leave little room for rest.
 When you're constantly moving from place to place, packing and unpacking, catching flights, and trying to hit all the must-see spots, it’s easy to forget that downtime is just as important as exploration.
 Plus, when every moment is scheduled, it doesn’t leave much room for spontaneity or relaxation.

 Another big factor is the lack of routine that comes with full-time travel.
 While living life on the go can be exhilarating, the constant change in schedules, environments, and even time zones can throw off your body's natural rhythm.
 Without a routine, simple things like eating healthy meals, exercising, or getting enough sleep become harder to manage.
-Throw in social exhaustion from meeting new people or the endless decisions about where to go, what to eat, or how to get there, and it’s no wonder burnout can happen.
-The pressure to always be "on" and make the most of every experience can take a toll, both physically and mentally.

 Furthermore, traveling and new experiences can give us a natural high that we want to keep experiencing.
 There is such thing as over-stimulation, and sometimes your mind and body aren't able to process all of these experiences all at once.